Master hexagonal architecture in Rust

 A Rust project template for hexagonal architecture

-Until now, I've avoided discussing file structures because I didn't want to distract from the core concepts of domains, ports and adapters.
+Until now, I've avoided discussing module paths and file structures because I didn't want to distract from the core concepts of domains, ports and adapters.

 Now you have the full picture, I'll let you explore this example repository at your leisure and take inspiration from its folder structure.